-SISECAM CELEBRATES ITS 88th YEAR ANNIVERSARY
+Sisecam Celebrates its 88th Year Anniversary

-ISTANBUL, TURKIYE, November 29, 2023 /EINPresswire.com/ -- Sisecam, a global player in the fields of glass and chemicals, is celebrating its 88th year anniversary.
-Inspired by the visionary leadership of Mustafa Kemal Atatürk who founded Sisecam, the company leads its industries with innovation and unity striving to excel and make a positive impact every day.
+ISTANBUL, Turkey, Nov.
+29, 2023 (GLOBE NEWSWIRE) -- Sisecam, a global player in the fields of glass and chemicals, is celebrating its 88th year anniversary.
+Inspired by the visionary leadership of Mustafa Kemal Atatürk, who founded Sisecam, the company leads its industries with innovation and unity striving to excel and make a positive impact every day.

 The company started its growth journey with a single facility in Turkey and 400 employees in 1935.
 Today, Sisecam is a global pioneer that operates production facilities in 14 countries with a sales network of 150 countries and more than 25,000 employees.